Polydet/polyglot-database/README.md

 This repository is a data set of polyglot files.
 It's purpose is to be used to test a polyglot file detector.

-This table is an overview of the contained formats for each file:

 |                          |7z|afsk|agc|apk|bmp|bpg|docx|elf|gif|gitbundle|html|ild|iso|jar|jpg|js|lsmv|mbr|mp3|mp4|nes|odf|odt|off|ogg|pdf|png|ps|rar|rb|sh|swf|tar|tc|tiff|wav|wv|zip|
 |--------------------------|--|----|---|---|---|---|----|---|---|---------|----|---|---|---|---|--|----|---|---|---|---|---|---|---|---|---|---|--|---|--|--|---|---|--|----|---|--|---|
 |7ZIP+JAR.7z               |x |    |   |   |   |   |    |   |   |         |    |   |   |x  |   |  |    |   |   |   |   |   |   |   |   |   |   |  |   |  |  |   |   |  |    |   |  |x  |